larssnip/mpda/README.md

 ```

 **The pattern recognition problem is as follows:** Find a rule that
-discriminates  from  samples based only on the bacterial composition.
+discriminates `Oral` from `Fecal` samples based only on the bacterial
+composition.
 For this we need a supervised learning algorithm.

 ## The `pda()` function